 • Visiting, moving or relocating to the Netherlands

-Thinking about booking your wedding date or registering a foreign marriage in the Netherlands?
+Booking your wedding date or registering a foreign marriage in the Netherlands?
 Dutch wedding guide recommends sorting out the legal side of things first.
 Secular weddings require no marriage certificates or citizenship registration.

 The Ultimate Must-Haves for an Official Dutch Wedding